Awards & Recognition

 PERKii – LION’s Food and Beverage Accelerator 2017

-PERKii was elected as one of cohort of ten, from over 300 businesses for the LION’s Food and Beverage Accelerator.
+PERKii was elected as one of a cohort of ten, from over 300 businesses for the LION’s Food and Beverage Accelerator.

 Smart Sparrow – Excellence in Technology Awards 2016